iobroker-community-adapters/ioBroker.km200/README.md

 ## changelog

+###1.2.1
+* Adapter supports now compact mopde
+* Adapter uses other module and removes need for mcrypt which makes it working on all platforms
+* Adapter can now have debug mode set via '!' at end of address
+* Adapter needs node >=v6

 ### 1.2.0
 * Integrating Schupu's changes and also make the adapter ready for compact mode
 * Update of adapter should continue to work with old settings